kubeshop/kusk-gateway/docs/guides/cert-manager.md

 EOF
 ```

-We can now issue a self-signed certificate using this issuer.
+We can now issue a self-signed certificate using this issuer:

 ```yaml
 kubectl apply -f - <<EOF